guruizm-IITM/Restaurant-Review-Rating-Prediction-using-NLP-and-Ensemble-Learning/README.md

-# Emotion Classification using TF-IDF and Logistic Regression
+# Sentiment Classification using TF-IDF and Logistic Regression

 ## 📘 Project Overview